vikas-ukani/XTUser-Management/README.md

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Laravel takes the pain out of development by easing common tasks used in many web projects

 ### Features :
 ```
-1) Laravel Custom registration function
-2) Laravel Custom Login with email and password
-3)There are two user types - A)Admin B)Accountant.

-- Back-End
-4) Admins are able to manage(Add, Delete, View, List) Product Category and Product.
-5) Accountants are able to see only the List & view part of the Product & Product category.
-- Front-End (For both guest & logged in user)
-5) List all products on the frontend
-6) Product detail in frontend
+1) Login Page
+2) Register Page
+3) Admin Information Management.

 ```

 ## Installation Process: